vitorabner/decoraki/README.md

 ## How it works

-First we need to create an model(you can see all examples in src/helpers/decoraki.repository.js):
+First we need to create a model(you can see all examples in src/helpers/decoraki.repository.js):

 ```sh
     var sofa = {